njgootee/Google-Analytics-EDA/README.md

 Conversion Funnel
 * Improve product descriptions, calls to action, and user reviews on product pages
-* Optimize checkout process to reduce friction
+* Optimize the checkout process to reduce friction

+## Tableau Dashboard
+A tableau dashboard was created for this dataset at [Web Store Performance Dashboard](https://public.tableau.com/app/profile/nathan.gootee/viz/google_merch/overview)